Luan Da: Fall from power and death

 By the summer after his elevation, Luan Da had forgotten the emperor's request for an audience with the immortals.
 Emperor Wu, anxious to achieve immortality, sent an envoy to remind his court mystic of his task.
 Luan Da attempted to delay, but eventually realised he had to appease the emperor and allay his suspicions.
 The mystic decided to put on an act of journeying to meet the immortals.
 With a group of followers, he travelled to Shandong.
 Emperor Wu, however, was already suspicious, and sent a spy to follow Luan Da.

 The spy followed the court mystic to Mount Tai, where he performed a ritual with his followers, although no one saw any immortals.
 Luan Da ordered his followers to stay behind while he went ahead to meet the immortals, telling them that the spiritual beings would not descend to meet with lowly servants.
 The spy tailed Luan Da as he went forth alone, but only saw the mystic walk along the beach.
 Luan Da returned to his group and reported that he had seen his immortal master and that they were to report back to the emperor.
 Angered by Luan Da's deceit, the spy rushed back to the capital before the mystic to inform Emperor Wu.
 The emperor, incensed at Luan Da's confidence tricks, decided to play along when the mystic returned to see what lies he would tell.

 When Luan Da returned, he told the emperor of his falsified meeting with the immortals; however, he sensed that the emperor did not believe him.
 Before long, the emperor broke out in a rage, ordering Luan Da to tell what he had actually done.
 Dumbfounded, Luan Da attempted to continue his lies; however, the emperor called for the spy to come forth and expose the lies.
 Lost for words, Luan Da was arrested on Emperor Wu's order, and executed by having his body chopped into two at the waist.
-The emperor extended his fury to the Marquess of Lecheng for introducing Luan Da, having him beheaded and his body then defiled.
+The emperor extended his fury to the Marquis of Lecheng for introducing Luan Da, having him beheaded and his body then defiled.

-Later in the Han Dynasty, mystics like Luan gradually lost their influence as the rulers passed many laws against them.
+Later in the Han dynasty, mystics like Luan gradually lost their influence as the rulers passed many laws against them.
 Mediums were not allowed to barter their crafts alongside roads, and some were even forbidden to make a living at such a craft at all.
 Those married to shamans were not even allowed to hold government office, though this law was often bypassed.
 Luan Da's fall signaled the beginning of the end for these mystics.